slviajero/tinybasic/IoTBasic/MANUAL.md

 40 DIM A(20)

 In this examples B$ is also deleted.
+All variables defined after the object to be clear are deleed as well.
+The heap is simply reset to the previous state.
+This mechanism can be used to define local variables in subroutines.
+Simply clear the first variable defined in the subroutine before calling RETURN.

 ## IOT language set